 Elvis was almost as famous for his costumes as he was for his voice, and the former were provided by Lansky Brothers clothiers of Memphis.
-More than an attraction, Lansky Brothers remains a huge draw for men who like to dress expressively.
+More than an attraction, Lansky Brothers remains a huge draw for men who like to express themselves by their wardrobe.
 However, Lansky Brothers maintains a shop in Memphis' Peabody Hotel that features popular brands for women, too.
 Spend the afternoon getting dressed up like a rock star with your loved one at Lanksy Brothers so you can go out in style later that night.

 A park that pays tribute to the Mississippi River, Mud Island contains the Mississippi River Museum, a monorail, and the River Walk—a representation of the river from Cairo, Illinois, to New Orleans, Louisiana.
 Visitors can also rent bikes or board canoes, kayaks, and pedal boats to navigate the harbor, and there are a number of picnic areas throughout the park that are perfect for a romantic picnic lunch with your loved one.
 As an added bonus, the Memphis skyline is visible from throughout the park, providing an unbeatable backdrop to your intimate meal.
 However, be aware that Mud Island is a popular destination for school field trips, so couples stand a better chance of enjoying the location on weekends.

 Located on the original site of the legendary Stax Records in Memphis, Tennessee, this attraction is dedicated to keeping the memory of Stax soul music legends alive.
-Music greats including Otis Redding, Isaac Hayes, Sam & Dave, the Staple Singers have recorded in the Stax studios, as have comedians like Bill Cosby, Richard Pryor, and Moms Mabley.
+Music greats including Otis Redding, Isaac Hayes, Sam & Dave, and the Staple Singers have recorded in the Stax studios, as have comedians Richard Pryor and Moms Mabley.
 The 17,000-square-foot site holds more than 2,000 pieces of musical memorabilia, video footage, and items that reflect the greatness of American soul music, making it the perfect destination to explore with your music-loving significant other.

 Located on 70 acres in Overton Park, the Memphis Zoo is an attraction that is home to some 3,500 animals from more than 500 different species.
 While it may not sound like the most romantic activity, wandering around through the exhibits is a great way to bond with your loved one.
 Popular exhibits of the zoo include Primate Canyon, an outdoor environment featuring gorillas, orangutans, and monkeys; the aquarium, which features both fresh and saltwater fish; and Once Upon a Farm, an indoor-outdoor exhibit that's home to a variety of livestock including horses, cows, and donkeys.